jpswade/jpswade.github.io/_posts/2008-01-25-hacked-my-school.md

   - Sysadmin
 ---
 <p class="lead">
   When I was about 16 I hacked my schools website, why? how?
-Let&#8217;s find out&#8230;
+Let's find out&#8230;
 </p>

 <!--more-->To get the most from this story I have to provide you a bit of background&#8230;

-Imagine, it&#8217;s year 9, and I&#8217;m at high school.
+Imagine, it's year 9, and I'm at high school.
 We have just had a new head of IT teacher and a new IT technician.
 I learn very quickly that they are both very egotistical characters, for example, I recall the IT teacher saying:

 > “I have been coding since I was 9 years old, and won competitions in computer magazines”.